100% Irish Owned for 50 Years - Licence No. TA0054

 Malia is two hours ahead of Irish time.

-The flights from Dublin to Heraklion Airport are around 4.5 hours long and depart every week.
+Flights depart from Dublin to Heraklion Airport weekly, with an estimated flight time of 4 hours and 30 minutes.
 From the airport, a shuttle transfer can get you to Malia in around 1 hour.
 Once you’re at the resort, a lot of attractions can be reached by foot, however taxis and the affordable bus service can also be used.